Introducing The Coronavirus and Small Business Law Series.

 You are confident and committed and destined to “Wow the World” with your business!
-You’re working day and night to create something amazing.
+You are working day and night to create something amazing.
 That something amazing includes Intellectual Property.

 Then the Coronavirus comes to town.